galaxyproject/training-material/topics/single-cell/tutorials/scrna-data-ingest/tutorial.md

 ## AnnData -> Seurat

-Let's get an AnnData object that we can further work on.
-It's the object used in previous tutorials ({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}), so check it out if you're curious.
+Let's get an **AnnData object** that we can further work on.
+It's the object used in [many tutorials]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}), so check it out if you're curious.

 > <hands-on-title>Get toy data</hands-on-title>
 >